 Most studies find chromium supplements do not help weight loss.
 That said, most research involves chromium picolinate.
 The Balance supplement contains chromium nicotinate.
 At least one study has noted chromium nicotinate may help weight loss.
 Overall, more clinical studies find it does not work so it's up to the reader to decide for herself.

 Chromium supplements do not build muscle or improve athletic performance, so they are of little value to women who exercise and not deficient in this mineral.
 Balance capsules contain a specific form of chromium called TRAACS nicotinate glycate chelate.
 What that?
 It's chromium which is bonded to the vitamin niacin (nicotinic acid).
+It's also called chromium nicotinate.
 This form of the mineral may be better absorbed the chromium alone.

 Inositol helps cells function by helping make up cell membranes.
 Inositol also helps cells communicate with each other and the compound also appears to regulate endocrine function.

-What does myoinositol do?
-Even though it looks like glucose, studies find inositol supplements can help lower blood sugar and seem to benefit women with PCOS and metabolic syndrome (pre-diabetes).
+What are myoinositol benefits?
+It looks like sugar but ironically, studies find inositol supplements can help lower blood sugar.
+The supplement seems to benefit women with PCOS and metabolic syndrome (pre-diabetes).
 Inositol also appears to help pregnancy-related diabetes too (gestational diabetes).

 Some researchers have noted depressed people have lower levels of inositol in their blood.
-This has prompted some to consider Myo-inositol as a natural depression alternative.
-So far the evidence is murky with not all studies showing it works
+As such, some speculate Myo-inositol may be a natural depression supplement.
+So far the evidence is murky.

-Some called Inositol vitamin B8, but this is an error.
-Inositol is not a vitamin but it really isn't because we can make it in the body.
+Some called Inositol vitamin B8, but this is not true.
+Inositol is not a vitamin because we can not make it in the body.

 Glutathione is a powerful antioxidant defense substance that we make.
 Some call glutathione the “master antioxidant” because of its found in all the cells of the body.
 It's technically a peptide-protein molecule made up of the amino acids, glutamic acid cysteine, and glycine.
 As an antioxidant, glutathione neutralizes free radicals which can damage cells and DNA.